opencog/atomese-simd/Design-G.md

 same conceptual level as the AtomSpace.
 So we now have three distinct "remote" operations: read, write and execute.

+### Reinventing Cmputing?
+The rwx certainly make it feel like we're re-inventing computing.
+Lets take a closer look and make sure we are not missing anything.

+* The `rwx` perms on i370/s390 mainframes came with a storage key, granting specific access to different memory regions.
+Do we have something similar here?
+Of course: `StorageNode`s are all distinct.

+* The i370/s390 mainframes had a well-developed architecture of channels and subchannels.
+These are explicitly configured using `schib`s and `irb`s and whatnot.
+This resembles (even strongly?) the way in which the `ProxyNode`s are configured.
+That is, a bare-bones, ad-hoc structure is defined, at the same abstraction level as the thing carrying out the operations (`STARTIO`).

+* Most other CPU complexes use PCIe as the networking fabric.
+This has concepts that include root ports, channels, devices.
+These are configured and controlled by PCI config registers at the hardware layer.
+This does not elicit any notably different or inspiring thoughts or suggestions for the design of the StorageNode.

+* The actual devices hanging off the end of channels are disk drives, storage clusters, connected via fiber channel, ethernet, etc. The notable difference here is that topology configuration happens at a differrent software abstraction level then the hardware: The sysadmin gets a GUI dashboard with blinkenlights and knopkes.
+  The programmer implementing the GUI gets a stack of libraries, each working at different abstraction layers.
+At this time, there is no comparable stack of interfaces for Atomese, so I don't extract any wisdom, here.

+* The Ceph storage cluster offers several lessons.
+Formost is a negative
+  lesson: file ownership and uid/gid management is outside the scope of CephFS.
+This is a holdover from Unix: uids and gids are numeric;
+  the correlation to actual user accounts in `/etc/passwd` and `/etc/group` are decorellated.
+The correct long-term solution for Unix is to replace uid's & gid's by URLs, so as to provide a more global description of permissions.

+* On the topic of permissions, we have the Nick Szabo e-rights system.
+  The ability to accomplish something depended on having access to a crypto key for the particular action to be taken.

+* On the topic of crypto, we have the idea of smart contracts, where multiple parties can engage in coopertive actions by authenticating with crypto keys.

+How can we leverage the above for the next-gen design?
+The implementation of AtomSpace layers

 ### Are SensoryNode's AtomSpaces?